actualbudget/docs/docs/advanced/bank-sync.md

 ![Image showing where in the GUI you can sync your bank accounts](/static/img/connecting-your-bank/syncing-with-your-bank.png)

-**The best way to start from scratch in Actual with Go Cardless?**
+**The best way to start from scratch in Actual with GoCardless?**

 If you are setting up Actual for the first time, it is much easier not to try to pull in historic data.
 This has caused some users a lot of headaches with subsequent reconciliation.
 The following process may be more helpful:
 1. Set up your account in Actual specifying a correct opening account balance at a recent date.
-2. Link the account to Go Cardless as above
+2. Link the account to GoCardless as above
-3. Sync the account with Go Cardless.
+3. Sync the account with GoCardless.
 You should find that only transactions subsequent to the opening account balance entry are imported, making reconciliation easy.

-**How many times can I sync with  Go Cardless?**
+**How many times can I sync with  GoCardless?**
 In the free tier, you can sync 50 times per month.
 If you sync to two different banks (with three accounts in each bank), that is counted as two connections.
 For more information, see the [Bank Account Data API Usage](https://bankaccountdata.zendesk.com/hc/en-gb/articles/11528933493916-Bank-Account-Data-API-Usage-how-is-your-usage-number-calculated) topic in the GoCardless FAQ.